June at the Kaaitheater = Rosas, Arundhati Roy, Needcompany, Guy Cassiers ...

 Elfriede Jelinek wrote Die Schutzbefohlenen in 2013 as a reaction to the increasingly desperate refugee problem in Europe.
 Her text has proved to be more than prophetic: all the images that are now burnt into our memories she minutely calls to life years before the actual events.
 With this adaptation, Guy Cassiers throws himself into a diptych about the problems surrounding migration.
 Guy Cassiers matches Jelinek’s torrent of words with images and with a group of dancers in a choreography by Maud Le Pladec.

-Borderline (Grensgeval) is premiering in Antwerp on April 29th, after which the production will tour through Belgium and the Netherlands.
+Borderline (Grensgeval) premiered in Antwerp on April 29th, after which the production tours through Belgium and the Netherlands.
 This Summer, it will be presented at the Avignon Festival.

 On Friday 2/06, we provide an audio description of the performance for people with a visual disability.
 Here you find more info on audio description and the European network The Human Body.